Updated May 2, 2022 (version 13.4.0)

 CO.
 Simulation of CO in GEOS-Chem can be conducted either as part of the standard full-chemistry simulation or as a separate tagged-tracer simulation that resolves CO sources from individual regions or processes, and uses archived OH fields from a full-chemistry simulation to compute the CO sink.
 The most recent version is described by Fisher et al. .

 The original GEOS-Chem coupled atmosphere-ocean simulation of mercury was described by Selin et al. for the atmosphere and by Strode et al. for the ocean.
 Extension to a coupled atmosphere-ocean-land model was described by Selin et al. .
-The current version of the atmospheric simulation is described by Horowitz et al. , and the current version of the ocean simulation is described by Soerensen et al. , with updated ocean rate coefficients from Song et al. .
+The current version of the atmospheric simulation is described by Shah et al. and this is a new development in version 13.4.0..
+Older versions used Horowitz et al. .
+The current version of the ocean simulation is described by Soerensen et al. , with updated ocean rate coefficients from Song et al. .
 Treatment of Arctic sea ice and rivers is as described by Fisher et al. [2012, 2013].
 Gas-aerosol partitioning of Hg(II) is from Amos et al. .There is an option to couple GEOS-Chem with the terrestrial mercury module developed by Smith-Downey et al. .

 The model includes a simulation of PAHs as described by Friedman et al. .